Yemo001/CM3005/README.md

-# CM3005

-📊 Real Estate Sales Analysis – Linear Regression Model
+🏡 Real Estate Sales Analysis – Linear Regression Model 👤 Author

-A CM3005 Data Science Coursework Project
+Ye Myat Oo

-📌 Overview
+📘 Overview

+The Real Estate Sales Analysis Project explores how machine learning—specifically Linear Regression—can be used to understand and predict property sale prices in Connecticut, USA.

+This project was developed using Python, Pandas, NumPy, Matplotlib, Seaborn, and Scikit-Learn.
-This project applies data preprocessing, statistical analysis, data visualisation, and a linear regression model to understand factors influencing property prices in Connecticut (USA).
+It focuses on data preprocessing, statistical analysis, visualisation, model development, and feature engineering.
-The objective is to demonstrate how machine learning can model real-world pricing patterns using structured numerical and categorical features.

-This repository contains:
+This repository demonstrates practical experience in:

-The full Jupyter Notebook (.ipynb)

-The PDF export of the report

-Cleaned dataset used for the project

-Supporting scripts and outputs
+Data cleaning & preprocessing

+Exploratory data analysis

+Statistical distribution analysis

+Data visualisation with graphs

+Machine Learning (Linear Regression)

+Cross-validation & model evaluation

+Feature engineering & scaling

+Originally developed as an academic coursework project, this version is polished for portfolio and professional use.

 📂 Dataset

+Source: State of Connecticut – Data.gov
-Source: Real Estate Sales 2001–2022 (State of Connecticut, Data.gov) Original Size: 1,097,629 rows, 14 columns
+Dataset: Real Estate Sales 2001–2022 GL
+Original Size: 1,097,629 rows
-Processed Size: 10,000 sampled rows (to improve performance on local machines)
+Sampled Size: 10,000 rows (for faster, smoother processing)

-The dataset includes fields such as:

-Serial Number
+Key columns include:

 List Year